oasci/pitt-biosc1540-2025s/content/lectures/01/index.md

 ## Learning objectives

-What you should be able to do after today's lecture:
+After today, you should have a better understanding of:

 1. Identify your teaching team.
 2. Describe the course structure, expectations, and available resources for success.